durrcommasteven/durrcommasteven.github.io/_posts/2025-06-15-maximally-ignorant-beliefs.md

 $$
 KL(p\|q) = \sum_x p(x) \log(p(x)/q(x))
 $$
-and $x$ is every 'event' which can occur (we also can integrate, but let's only consider sums for now).
+and $x$ is every 'event' which can occur (here, a head or a tail).
+(For continuous events, we also can integrate, but let's only consider sums for now)

 If you know what KL divergence is, then this is still neat, but almost a tautology.
 In a very rigorous way, the KL divergence tells you how much extra "surprise" you should get from your data if you think it comes from $q$, but it _actually_ comes from $p$.
 Where here "surprise" is measured in nats (bits in base $e$).
 <sup>[1](#myfootnote1)</sup>